 Cheryl - MA

-Cheryl is the newest member of our team.
-Since February of 2016 she has been greeting patients with a smile.
-She is a Portland native and former Marine who recently moved back to the Maine.
+Cheryl has been a valuable member of our team since February of 2016.
+She started at the front desk and transitioned to medical assistant.
+She is a Portland native and former Marine.
+She recently moved to Miami and will be working with us virtually.
 Her goal is to provide excellent customer service to each and every one of our patients.
-When not at work she loves spending time with her two children, going to the beach, and enjoying all the area has to offer.
+When not at work she loves spending time with her two children and going to the beach.

 Michelle D. - Front Desk

 Do I need to see a podiatrist?

 When you are trying to establish if you need to see a podiatrist, you need to begin by asking whether you have any ankle or foot pain.
 If the answer to this is “yes,” then you should definitely make an appointment with our office.
 Keep in mind that pain and discomfort is never normal.
 Pain is how your body tells you that something is wrong.
 Another reason to support this answer is the fact that many ailments are easily treated in early stages, but become harder when left untreated.

 If you are living with diabetes, you should visit a podiatrist even if you are not experiencing any pain at present.
 Diabetes is often accompanied by various conditions that could become serious and it’s best to be proactive about your feet.
 We will establish a diabetic foot care plan that can help head off issues before they arise.

 When you need expert diagnosis, care, and treatment for foot and ankle issues, Lighthouse Foot and Ankle Center is here to help.

 When should I take my child to a podiatrist?